Russell Weigley: Scholarship and ideas

 Weigley's graduate teaching emphasized military history defined in a broadly comprehensive way, including operational, combat history but also extending to the larger issues of war and its significance; to the history of ideas about war, peace, and the armed forces; and to the place of the soldier in the state and in society.

 Honors and awards

 Weigley was awarded a John Simon Guggenheim Memorial Foundation Fellowship, 1969–70.
 He received the Athenaeum Literary Award in 1983.
 In 1989, he was awarded the Samuel Eliot Morison Prize of the American Military Institute.
 In 1992, Age of Battles received the Distinguished Book Award given by the American Military Institute.
 He has served as president of the Historical Society of Pennsylvania and the American Military Institute.
 In recognition of his scholarly achievements, Weigley was named Distinguished University Professor at Temple in 1985.
 He was elected to the American Philosophical Society in 1993.

 Death

 Weigley died in Philadelphia on March 3, 2004, of a heart attack.
-He is survived by his wife of 40 years, Emma Seifrit Weigley, his son Jared, and his daughter Catherine.
+He was survived by his wife of 40 years, Emma Seifrit Weigley (1933–2020), his son Jared, and his daughter Catherine.